Louis Abramson: World's Fair

 In collaboration with Voorhees, Gmelin & Walker, Abramson designed the Brass Rail concessions at the 1939 New York World's Fair.
 There were several of these on the fair grounds, offering service at either a food bar or tables.

 Although the Brass Rail design was successful, not all of Abramson's designs were as well received.
 In 1936, he submitted a sketch to a design competition for the fair.
-The competition asked for building designs which could be used for applied arts exhibits, with limits on interior and exterior dimensions, to be sited with two other exhibit buildings grouped together in a three-sided plot.
-In a review of the submissions, Pencil Points editor Kenneth Reid criticised Abramson's work, saying that it forced visitors to either retrace their steps in opposition to the overall traffic flow or make two passes through the gallery to see all the exhibits.
+The competition asked for building designs which could be used for applied arts exhibits, with limits on interior and exterior dimensions, to be sited with two other exhibit buildings grouped in a three-sided plot.
+In a review of the submissions, Pencil Points editor Kenneth Reid criticized Abramson's work, saying that it forced visitors to either retrace their steps in opposition to the overall traffic flow or make two passes through the gallery to see all the exhibits.
 Reid also said that Abramson tried too hard to make the design modern, resulting in simple elevations.